 Fiduciary standards may be modified by the NuStar Energy partnership agreement.
 NuStar Energy's partnership agreement contains various provisions restricting the fiduciary duties that might otherwise be owed by the general partner.
-The following is a summary of the material restrictions of the fiduciary duties owed by the general partner to the limited partners:
+The following is a summary of the material restrictions of the fiduciary duties owed by the general partners: